Cray-HPE/docs-csm/operations/observability/Observability.md

 - stage start time (the earliest start time of the all the operations in the stage)
 - stage end time (the latest end time of the all the operations in the stage)
 - stage duration (the difference between the stage end time and stage start time)
-- stage status (status is marked as succeeded if all the operations' statuses are succeeded and vice versa)
+- stage status (status is marked as succeeded if all the operations' statuses are succeeded, otherwise it is marked as failed)

 Metrics that are captured for the product:

 - product name
 - product start time (start time of the process-media stage)
 - product end time (start time of the post-install-check stage)
-- product status (status is marked as succeeded if all the stages' statuses are succeeded and vice versa)
+- product status (status is marked as succeeded if all the stages' statuses are succeeded, otherwise it is marked as failed)

 ### Timing dashboard